Munaiz123/SatoshiNakamoto_Submission/The_Database/PART_ONE.md

-# The Database Walkthrough - PART ONE
+# The Database - PART ONE

 ## Horizontal Pattern
 I enlisted Chat GPT (3.5) to help me get the SQL query to solve Part One of The Database problem throught the following prompt: